life

 ML Engineer - 5 Years of Experience - Reflection

 Five years ago, I embarked on my journey at Visional Inc., as a fresh graduate eager to contribute to the AI and Machine Learning landscape in Tokyo, Japan.
 Three years ago, I penned my 2-Year milestone recap that I had documented earlier and I believe that I have grown exponentially since then.
-At the time, I was excited about the projects I had worked on, the growth I had experienced, and the challenges I had overcome.

 Now, as I stand at the cusp of my fifth anniversary, it’s a good time to reflect on the evolution of my role, my achievements, and the exciting challenges that have shaped me into the engineer I am today.